Magpie | Facts, Diet, Habitat & Pictures

 Are magpies known for their intelligence?

-Yes, magpies are considered one of the most intelligent bird species and are known for problem-solving and complex behaviors.
+Yes, magpies are one of the most intelligent bird species and are famous for problem-solving and complex behaviors.

 What do magpies eat?